bbauska/W3Cx-2of5/README.md

 <h4>Usage</h4>

-The <a> tag can surround text or an image.
+The &lt;a&gt; tag can surround text or an image.

 ```
 <!-- Text in a hyperlink-->